 The choice between Apple Music vs Spotify depends on your preference.
 Both of them are great options to put your money.
 If you want to discover new music and prefer a brilliantly fresh playlist, then Spotify is unquestionably the perfect pick for you.
 Its curated music is seamless and offers well-balanced tracks across all genres.
 Its interface is also accessible and easy to use.
 Above all, Spotify is free for those who don’t want to commit.

-Apple Music is a great choice, either.
+On the other hand, Apple Music is a great choice too.
 Its catalog of music is impressive with some exclusive tracks you can’t find anywhere else.
 Spotify might be the most recognizable name in the field of music streaming, but Apple Music poses a tight competition.
 Within a short period, it was able to get on a par with Spotify.
 We don’t know what the future holds for this battle, but time can only tell who will surpass the other and who will cave in.